-Other information consists of the information included in the Company's annual report other than the financial statements and our auditor's report thereon.
-The Board of Directors and Chief Executive Officer (management) are responsible for the other information.
-Our opinion on the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.
+Management is responsible for the other information.
+The other information comprises information in the annual report, except the financial statements and our auditor's report thereon.

+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon, with the exception of our report on Other Legal and Regulatory Requirements below.

-In connection with our audit of the financial statements, our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.